std::log

 The logger's default logging-level is

-class Logger { # The logger's logging-level. # Defaults to Level::Info. pub var logging_level: Level; # The logger's output file. # Defaults to the standard output stream. pub var output_file: file; # Set to true to show milliseconds in timestamps. # Defaults to false. pub var show_milliseconds: bool; # Set to true to show microseconds in timestamps. # Defaults to false. pub var show_microseconds: bool; # Set to true to show UTC timestamps. # Defaults to false (i.e. shows local time). pub var show_utc: bool; # Set to true to show the timezone offset. # Defaults to false. pub var show_tz_offset: bool; }
+class Logger { # The logger's logging-level. pub var logging_level: Level = Level::Info; # The logger's output file. pub var output_file: file = $stdout; # Set to true to show milliseconds in timestamps. pub var show_milliseconds: bool = false; # Set to true to show microseconds in timestamps. pub var show_microseconds: bool = false; # Set to true to use UTC instead of local time. pub var show_utc: bool = false; # Set to true to show the timezone offset. pub var show_tz_offset: bool = false; }

 -